thisbenrogers/node-express-review/Section2.md

 Back in your terminal (in the root folder of this project)

-- [ ] Checkout a new branch called `config/knex` and push it to the remote
+- [ ] Checkout a new branch called `routes` and push it to the remote
 - [ ] `npx knex init`

 This creates a new knexfile.js at the root of our project.
 Edit it to look similar to this: